Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 Active Cash card spending example

 Then again, heavy spenders who want to stick with a single card can do especially well with a flat-rate card.
-For example, if you charged more than $24,000 per year with your card, the Active Cash would be a better choice than the Custom Cash Card, since after this point purchases would earn 2% cash rewards with the Active Cash, versus just 1% with the Custom Cash.
+For example, if you charged more than $24,000 per year with your card, the Active Cash would be a better choice than the Custom Cash Card, as purchases would continue to earn 2 percent cash rewards with the Active Cash once you clear that spending threshold, versus just 1 percent with the Custom Cash.

 See related: How to pick the best credit card for you